Heli-logging

 Heli-logging, or helicopter logging, is a method of logging that uses helicopters to remove cut trees from forests by lifting them on cables attached to a helicopter.
 Helicopter logging is often used in inaccessible areas of forests.
 Because the use of helicopters reduces the level of infrastructure required to log in a specific location, the method also helps to reduce the environmental impact of logging.
 It also can increase the productivity in these remote areas.

 History

-After years of study by multiple helicopter manufacturers, in cooperation with the Forest Service, the first opening of timber for sale cut exclusively helicopter logging in April of 1971 on the Plumas National Forest in California.
+After years of study by multiple helicopter manufacturers, in cooperation with the Forest Service, the first opening of timber for sale cut exclusively helicopter logging in April 1971 on the Plumas National Forest in California.

 Helicopter logging in the United States started in late 1971.
 Jack Erickson, of Erickson Air-Crane, along with Wes Lematta of Columbia Helicopters, started heli-logging Northern California in the Plumas National Forest near Taylorsville, California.

 Process

 Heli-logging is also known as standing stem harvesting, which is based on individual tree selection (ITS).
 The selection process is done by engineers and surveyors.
 The trees are selected based on demand for specific types and grades.
 Before the selection process is complete, the selected trees are bored to check their reliability.
 The selected trees are then marked and their diameters are recorded.
 The diameter of the tree is measured at 1.3 m above the ground.
 The sizes of the trees that are selected are controlled by two things.
 The minimum size is controlled by the economy, while the maximum size is controlled by the capacity of the helicopter.
 Once the trees are selected they are climbed, the limbs are removed and the trees are topped.
 The length of the tree and the diameter at its top are then recorded.
 All the recorded data is then entered into a database which calculates volumes, weights, etc. The selected trees are then partially cut at the stem and supported by wooden wedges.
 The stem is then grappled by the helicopter and pulled until the wood breaks at the partial cut.
 The logged trees are then brought by helicopter to a predetermined roadside location or dropped into open water where they are collected.
 Some trees are felled before being de-limbed, and then picked up by the helicopter.